HewlettPackard/hpe-sd-cloud/kubernetes/docs/SD Helm chart rolling upgrade guide.md

 ## Step 3, finish the update

 Now we have to update the remaining nodes that still run with the HPE SD old version.
-You will use `helm upgrade` with the same set of parameters as before.

-Use the following command to start the process:
+We have to patch the existing statefulset with a new update strategy, that way the remaining nodes will be upgraded:

 ```
-helm upgrade sd-helm sd-chart-repo/sd-helm-chart --set enable_rolling_upgrade=true,...
+ kubectl patch sts sd-sp --patch '{"spec":{"updateStrategy": {"rollingUpdate": {"partition": 0}}}}'
 ```

 You must wait until all the remaining nodes are updated.
 You can check if a pod has been updated with the new version using this command: